 History

-Comprehensive Community Services was founded in May 2019, building on outreach that began in 2017 along Fulton Industrial Blvd.
+Comprehensive Community Services was founded in May 2019, building on the outreach that began in 2017 along Fulton Industrial Blvd.

 Key milestones include: